Biobased Chemicals and Biofuels

 Lynn Bergeson has been working on industrial and agricultural chemical policy issues for over 20 years.
 She has worked extensively on TSCA reform, emerging technologies, including nanotechnology, biotechnology, and synthetic biology, and the application of legal and governance systems to these emerging technologies.
 Ms. Bergeson's work has brought her to Capitol Hill, the Organization for Economic Cooperation and Development (OECD), and other governance and standard-setting bodies on chemical policy and management issues.

-Dr. John Thorne worked for DuPont Company for several decades before managing his own policy advocacy practice.
-His consulting practice spans a variety of issues, including significant work in biofuels and bioproducts with a special focus on water matters.
+John Thorne, Ph.D., worked for DuPont Company before entering the private consulting sector.
+His consulting practice spans a broad range of issues, including significant work in biofuels and bioproducts with a special focus on water matters.

 Dr. David Peveler, with a Ph.D. in organic chemistry, has over 15 years of regulatory experience, including a broad range of TSCA and U.S. Food and Drug Administration (FDA) issues.
 Dr. Peveler has provided regulatory support based on bio-sourced feedstocks and has significant experience navigating the complex nomenclature and naming conventions applicable to natural source raw materials arising in connection with listings under the TSCA Inventory.